In this article

 Step 3: Under the “Admin centers” section, click “Exchange.”

-Step 7: Add the displayed “CNAME” records to the domain from the Registrar site to protect the domain against spoofing.
+Note: Add the displayed “CNAME” records to the domain from the Registrar site to protect the domain against spoofing before you can enable the domain.

 Stop Microsoft Azure custom domain attacks using DKIM setting